Is Apple Saving My Biometric Info? A Look Into the iPhone X’s Face ID

 Face ID and the iPhone X

-Similar to how the Touch ID is recorded and stored, Apple’s new Face ID technology (exclusive to the iPhone X) scans the user’s face using biometric technology to analyze if the person holding the phone is its rightful owner.
+Similar to how the Touch ID is recorded and stored, Apple’s new Face ID technology (exclusive to the iPhone X) scans the user’s face using biometric technology to analyze if the person holding the phone is it’s rightful owner.
 This is accomplished by analyzing very specific facial measurements to ensure accuracy.
-Apple has even boasted the new feature’s ability to work in the dark (as it uses infrared to scan), with hats, beards, glasses and scarves (it’s A11 Bionic chip uses machine learning to realize facial changes) and fails when using a photo (it’s a 3D facial scan).
+Apple has even boasted the new feature’s ability to work in the dark (as it uses infrared to scan), it works with hats, beards, glasses and scarves (it’s A11 Bionic chip uses machine learning to realize facial changes) and fails when using a photo (it’s a 3D facial scan).
 It’s even been confirmed that it works with most sunglasses.

 In order for the Face ID to work, you must look at it with your eyes open.
 So no, someone can’t unlock your phone while you’re sleeping.
 Another important note is that the Face ID, unlike Touch ID, can only store one face.
 The new feature isn’t perfect, as noted by some early iPhone X users, but it is impressively accurate.